Advisory Appointments Committees (AACs) are vital for ensuring the quality of new physician appointments.

 If an AAC invitation is made on behalf of the college, the recruiting authority or the invitee should immediately declare to the college if the invitee works with the recruiting authority in any capacity so that an alternative college representative can be found.

-Registering to be a college representative on AACs can be rewarding and add an extra perspective to your career, whatever your specialty.
-By registering you can manage your availability to attend AACs at any time.
+Being a college representative on AACs can be rewarding and add an extra perspective to your career, whatever your specialty.
+Reasons to be a college representative include:

 Please note that if you are not registered you may still be invited to attend AACs.
 We have partnered with NHS authorities in England, Wales and Northern Ireland to deliver the statutory requirement and to provide an efficient service.
 Provided you meet the eligibility requirements, the RCP may contact you or may provide your name and NHS contact details to our partners (NHS authorities) to invite you to AACs.
 If you do not wish to be involved in this activity or for your contact details to be passed on in this manner then please contact the AACs Unit.